iharshchauhan/harshc/content/posts/How to build a Universal AI Scraper/index.md

 ---
 title: "How to build a Universal AI Scraper"
-date: 2024-06-18
+date: 2024-07-18
-description: "Lately, I've dived into the world of web scrapers, and with the rapid developments in AI, I thought it would be fascinating to attempt creating a 'universal' scraper."
+description: "Lately, I've dived into the world of web scrapers, and with the rapid developments in AI, I thought it would be fascinating to attempt creating a universal scraper."
-tags: [Artificial Intelligence], [Deep-dive Analysis]
+tags: [Startup, Deep-Dive Analysis]
 ---

 Lately, I've dived into the world of web scrapers, and with the rapid developments in AI, I thought it would be fascinating to attempt creating a 'universal' scraper.
 This would be one that can navigate the web step by step until it finds exactly what it's looking for.
 It's a work in progress, but I wanted to share what I've achieved so far.

 ### **Specifications**